ekpootu/How-to-Setup-nVIDIA-GPU-for-Deep-Learning-Complete-Guide/README.md

 The *CUDA Version* number actually shows you the *maximum* CUDA version that you can install from [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive).
 But it is not advisable to install this version number for CUDA.
 ### Determining The Correct CUDA Toolkit Version
-To accurately determine the correct CUDA Toolkit version number for your nVIDIA GPU, open the **[Pytorch Install](https://pytorch.org/get-started/locally/)** website, **[here](https://pytorch.org/get-started/locally/)**.
-See the screenshot below and note that the specific CUDA version is there indicated.
+To accurately determine the correct CUDA Toolkit version number for your nVIDIA GPU, go to the **[Pytorch Install](https://pytorch.org/get-started/locally/)** website, **[here](https://pytorch.org/get-started/locally/)**. *Note* that the specific CUDA version is there indicated (*lower than the version number shown on your CMD's GPU information*) - See the screenshot below.

 <img width="1654" height="994" alt="Image" src="https://github.com/user-attachments/assets/d3ceb144-7425-42ae-ae85-a3a8ea74d30d" />